FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Abstract

 \section{Abstract}

-Image classification models trained on clean data often suffer from significant performance degradation when exposed to testing corrupted data, such as images with impulse noise, Gaussian noise, or environmental noise.
-This degradation not only impacts overall performance but also disproportionately affects various demographic subgroups, raising critical algorithmic bias concerns.
-Although robust learning algorithms like Sharpness-Aware Minimization (SAM) have shown promise in improving overall model robustness and generalization, they fall short in addressing the biased performance degradation across demographic subgroups.
-Existing fairness-aware machine learning methods - such as fairness constraints and reweighing strategies - aim to reduce performance disparities but hardly maintain robust and equitable accuracy across demographic subgroups when faced with data corruption.
-This reveals an inherent tension between robustness and fairness when dealing with corrupted data.
-To address these challenges, we introduce one novel metric specifically designed to assess performance degradation across subgroups under data corruption.
-Additionally, we propose \textbf{FairSAM}, a new framework that integrates \underline{Fair}ness-oriented strategies into \underline{SAM} to deliver equalized performance across demographic groups under corrupted conditions.
-Our experiments on multiple real-world datasets and various predictive tasks show that FairSAM successfully reconciles robustness and fairness, offering a structured solution for equitable and resilient image classification in the presence of data corruption.
+Image classification models trained on clean data often degrade sharply when exposed to corrupted test or deployment data, such as images with impulse noise, Gaussian noise, or environmental noise.
+This degradation reduces overall performance and disproportionately affects demographic subgroups, raising algorithmic bias concerns.
+Although robust learning algorithms such as Sharpness-Aware Minimization improve overall robustness and generalization, they do not address biased performance degradation across demographic subgroups.
+Existing fairness-aware machine learning methods reduce performance disparities but struggle to maintain robust and equitable accuracy across demographic subgroups under data corruption.
+This limitation reveals an inherent tension between robustness and fairness under corrupted data.
+To address these challenges, we introduce a metric to assess performance degradation across subgroups under data corruption.
+We propose \textbf{FairSAM}, a framework that integrates \underline{Fair}ness-oriented strategies into \underline{SAM} to equalize performance across demographic groups under corrupted conditions.
+Experiments on multiple real-world datasets and prediction tasks show that FairSAM balances robustness and fairness in corrupted image classification.
+The framework yields a structured solution for fair and robust image classification in the presence of data corruption.